baden03/collapse-o-matic/readme.txt

 == Description ==

 Collapse-O-Matic adds an `[expand]` shortcode that will wrap any content, including other shortcodes, into an accordion expanding and collapsing element.
-A <a href='https://pluginoven.com/plugins/collapse-o-matic/documentation/'>complete listing of shortcode options and attribute demos</a> are available, as well as <a href='https://wordpress.org/support/plugin/jquery-collapse-o-matic'>free community</a> support.
+A <a href='https://pluginoven.com/plugins/collapse-o-matic/documentation/'>complete listing of shortcode options and attribute demos</a> are available, as well as <a href='https://github.com/baden03/collapse-o-matic/issues'>free community</a> support on GitHub.

 == Installation ==